Gonzales: Insecure Border Will Lead to Democrat Loss in Midterms

-Rep. Tony Gonalez (R-TX) told Breitbart News during a press conference Thursday that President Joe Biden’s inability to secure the border and lobbying for amnesty will lead to Democrats getting “crushed” during the 2022 midterm elections.
+Rep. Tony Gonzales (R-TX) told Breitbart News during a press conference Thursday that President Joe Biden’s inability to secure the border and lobbying for amnesty will lead to Democrats getting “crushed” during the 2022 midterm elections.

 House Republican Leader Kevin McCarthy (R-CA) hosted a roundtable on the border crisis with Reps.
 Jim Jordan (R-OH), Gonzales, Kat Cammack (R-FL), John Rutherford (R-FL), Troy Nehls (R-TX), and National Border Patrol Council President Brandon Judd.